The newest publication from the SABR Digital Library focuses on memorable moments from the heart of the Badger State:

 Members of the Society for American Baseball Research (SABR) researched and wrote all of the essays in this volume.
 These uncompensated volunteers are united by their shared interest in baseball history and resolute commitment to preserving its history.
 Without their unwavering dedication this volume would not have been possible.

 Contributors include: Alan Cohen, Bill Nowlin, Bob Buege, Brian P. Wood, Chip Greene, Dan Fields, Dennis D. Degenhardt, Dennis Van Langen, Doug Welch, Frederick C. Bush, Greg Erion, Gregg Hoffmann, Gregory H. Wolf, J.G.
 Preston, Jeff Findley, Joe Schuster, Joel Rippel, John Bauer, John Bauer, Joseph Wancho, Lee Kluck, Mark Miller, Mark Pestana, Mark S. Sternman, Mike Huber, Mike Lynch, Norm King, Phillip Bolda, Richard “Dixie” Tourangeau, Richard Riis, Rick Schabowski, Robert C. Trumpbour, Ron Briley, Saul Wisnia, Scott Ferkovich, Stephen D. Boren, Steve West, Steven Kuehl, Stew Thornley, Tom Mason, and Tom Rathkamp.

 - E-book: Click here to download the e-book version of From the Braves to the Brewers for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on From the Braves to the Brewers paperback edition for $10.00 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on From the Braves to the Brewers paperback edition from the SABR Store ($17.99 includes shipping/tax).